nesdoug/SPEZ/Readme.txt

 Loading just 32 bytes palette loads to the currently selected palette row.
 Same with saving 32 bytes.
 It saves the currently selected palette row.

-Saving Maps only saves the currently selected map.
-Loading maps only loads to the currently selected map.

 Loading/Saving 1 tileset will load/save the currently selected set.
 The bit depth needs to match, so consider marking each tileset with a 4 to keep them separate from other bit depths (such as 2 or 3 or 8).